pszujewski/edx-software-engineering/README.md

 These are two techniques for increasing the performace of our systems that are widely used today.

 Concurrant programs are able to execute multiple parts (i.e functions/methods...) of a program simultaneously on the same hardware.
 However, the difficulty is that all of these simultaneous procedures will be accessing the same memory (or same pool of objects) and variables at the same time.
-Writing concurrent programs is difficlt because all of tehse functions are accessing teh same pool of memory at the same time.
-As they are accessing teh same shared memory they are reading and writing from the shared variables.
+Writing concurrent programs is difficlt because all of these functions are accessing the same pool of memory at the same time.
+As they are accessing the same shared memory they are reading and writing from the shared variables.
 However the advantage of concurrency is greater performance.
-Moder computer architecture has been adding more 'cores' to computer processors.
+Modern computer architecture has been adding more 'cores' to computer processors.
 As more cores are added, we can run more concurrent code.

-Java provides a full concurrency model using Threads.
-A thread is like a process within a process.
+Java provides a full concurrency model using **Threads.** A thread is like a process within a process.
 Recall that "In computing, a process is an instance of a computer program that is being executed.
 It contains the program code and its current activity.
 Depending on the operating system, a process may be made up of multiple threads of execution that execute instructions concurrently" [http://learn-gevent-socketio.readthedocs.io/en/latest/general_concepts.html].

 A process is an executing instance of an application, and it contains the following resources:

 - an image of the executable machine code associated with the program
 - memory, which includes: executable code, process-specific data (input and output), call stack that keeps track of active subroutines and/or other events, the heap which holds intermediate computation data during run time
-- operating system descriptors of resources that are allocated to the process such as file descriptors (unix/linux) and handles (windows), dat sources and sinks
+- operating system descriptors of resources that are allocated to the process such as file descriptors (unix/linux) and handles (windows), data sources and sinks
 - security attributes (process owner and set of permissions, e.g. allowable operations)
 - processor state (context) such as registers and physical memory addressing